grafana/k6-docs/docs/sources/k6/next/javascript-api/k6/group.md

 ---
 title: 'group( name, fn )'
 description: 'Runs code inside a group.
 Used to organize results in a test.'
-description: 'Runs code inside a group.
-Used to organize results in a test.'
 ---

 # group( name, fn )